HelloYeew/renako/README.md

 - [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download)
 - The use of a C# IDE (Rider, Visual Studio) is highly recommended to browse through the codebase.

-For mobile platform, you will need to run `sudo dotnet workload restore` to install Android and iOS workloads to build the project in mobile platforms.
+For mobile platforms, you will need to run `sudo dotnet workload restore` to install Android and iOS workloads to build the project in mobile platforms.

 Getting started with developing Renako is as follows: